 What you need to know about the iPhone 8

-The iPhone 8 is less than a year from launch, but there's no shortage of leaks, rumours, and news.
+The iPhone 8 is just over the horizon, so it's no surprise that there's no shortage of leaks, rumours, and news.
 Here's what we know about the iPhone 8 release date, specs, features, and price.

 The iPhone 8 may be a long way off, but the rumour mill waits for no man.
 In fact, it's already been mooted that the iPhone's components – like the A11 chip and OLED display – have already been finalised.
 So it already seems clear that 2017's iPhone 8 is going to bring in some significant changes.